 Trained as social workers, we both work part time in Hobart.
 When we are not working you can find us in our garden fighting the weeds and growing vegetables!
 We are loving our adventure with growing food and trying to do the right thing for the planet.
-Our other interests are reading, listening to music, trying to practice mindfulness, and trying to play the mandolin!
+Our other interests are reading, listening to music, trying to practice mindfulness.
 We live in a very friendly road and if you come to stay you'll meet other lovely people.
 There is plenty going on in our small and idyllic community at Woodbridge.

 When we travelled and volunteered in Canada, Ireland, England, France, Italy and Nepal in 2008, we really enjoyed the opportunity to learn about other places and people by being part of the everyday life of our hosts.
 We offer the same opportunity.
 Come and spend time with us, learn about the Australian way of life, and experience a rural lifestyle in Australia's best state - Tasmania!
 We are passionate about our corner of the world and will enjoy sharing our excitement with you.
 On days off we would love to show you around the area.